 Time: Approximately 1hr - 1hr 30 min. to/from Hollywood

-The FlyAway bus is available between LAX and Hollywood, Long Beach, Woodley Orange Line Station, Union Station, Van Nuys, and Westwood.
+The FlyAway bus is available between LAX and Hollywood, Long Beach, Union Station, and Van Nuys.
 This is a direct bus to/from these locations so it can be a cheap alternative to a taxi.

 You can buy your ticket in advance online or just pay the driver with a credit card.
 Cash is not accepted.
 There is no reservation required.
-Seats are available on a first come, first served basis.
-In my experience, the Long Beach bus is usually pretty empty, but I have not tried the other routes.
+Seats are available on a first-come, first-served basis.

 If you have a local transit TAP card or EZ Transit Pass, you can get a slight discount on the Flyaway bus, making this the best value to/from LAX.